 For example: Police.
 Most police, their interest in firearms begins and ends in it being a job requirement.
 I’m not trying to insult career law enforcement officers.
-Indeed, I’ve worked with them in my time volunteering as an EMT and currently working in private security.
+Indeed, I’ve worked with them in my time volunteering as an EMT and currently working in private security (update: I am applying to the police force now).
 In my experience, police officers quite often are highly trained professionals.
 But, you must understand where their perspective comes from.
 Their interests are very pragmatic usually- they want the fastest, most efficient way to neutralize a threat.
 And I can’t fault them for that.
 However, this stands in direct contrast to someone like Bruce Lee who was extremely passionate about fighting and modernizing it for his time.
 He was constantly innovating and researching further up until his death, which is why his input carries much more weight than many other people.

 Bruce Lee wasn’t a cop, so he didn’t need to constantly be absorbing various things like police officers did and still do (handcuffing and transportation of individuals, reading someone’s Miranda Rights, memorizing procedure, etc).
 On the flip side, most police don’t have the time to dedicate themselves to a study as thoroughly as Bruce Lee did.
 There is a different niche that they fill, thus their mindset and responsibilities are fundamentally different.